johnoneil/fspec/README.md

 If a file or directory is allowed, the directories required to reach it are considered **structurally allowed**.
 You do not need to separately allow every directory component.

+### 7. Directory/file name collisions

+Files which pass directory naming specs are emitted as warnings by default.

+Directories which pass file naming specs are emitted as warnings by default.

 ---